RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 Now we are ready to perform our QM/MM geometry optimization using our large active region of 908 atoms:
-While the cost of each optimization cycle should remain  the same (the QM-region and QM theory level is the same as before), because 908 atoms are active instead of 17 atoms, the minimization problem is tougher and we should expect more optimization cycles to take place.
+While the cost of each optimization cycle should remain  the same (the QM-region and QM theory level is the same as before), because 908 atoms are active instead of 17 atoms, the minimization problem is tougher and we should expect many more optimization cycles to take place.
-The number of optimization cycles may be especially large since we are minimizing from and MD simulation snapshot rather than a previously optimized structure.
+The number of optimization cycles may be especially large since we are minimizing from an MD simulation snapshot rather than a previously optimized structure.

 *4-QMMM_Opt_bigact.py:*